Income tax for eCommerce: Do I need to pay income tax in Minnesota?

 - Regularly having employees or independent contractors conducting business in MN.

-"Solicitation" in Minnesota includes various types of display of advertisements in Minnesota and solicitation by phone, internet, or other communication systems.
+"Solicitation" in Minnesota includes various types of displays of advertisements in Minnesota and solicitation by phone, internet, or other communication systems.

 Minnesota provides a business activities questionnaire that can assist you in determining if you have nexus.